quipucords/qpc/docs/source/man-template.rst

 * Configuring HashiCorp Vault integration (optional):

-  ``QPC_VAR_PROGRAM_NAME vault set --address vault.example.com --client-cert /path/to/client.pem --client-key /path/to/client-key.pem --ca-cert /path/to/ca.pem``
+  ``QPC_VAR_PROGRAM_NAME vault add --address vault.example.com --client-cert /path/to/client.pem --client-key /path/to/client-key.pem --ca-cert /path/to/ca.pem``

 The following sections describe these commands, their subcommands, and their options in more detail.
 They also describe additional tasks that are not highlighted in the previous list of major workflow tasks.